The Me Too Collective

 What is sexual harm?

 Examples include: unwelcome sexually offensive jokes, questions and comments, breaching a person's privacy by recording sexual images without their consent, threatening to harm a person in a sexual way, coercing a person into sexual activity, touching someone against their will, sexual assault, and rape.

-Is the Me Too Collective open to people of all genders?
+Is the Me Too Collective open to people of all genders and ages?

 Yes, people of all genders are welcome to register.

 If I register with the Me Too Collective how will my privacy be protected?

 All members of the Me Too Collective are protected by lawyer/client privilege.
-This means that information provided by members to barristers cannot be shared with others unless members provide consent.
+This means that information provided by members cannot be shared with others unless members provide consent.